Appreciating Life’s Mysteries

 Kathleen

-My challenge this week is to take notice of the changing seasons.
+Four times a year, we have an opportunity to take notice of the changing seasons.
 We often don’t tune in to the seasonal changes because our lives are so busy.
 We don’t rely on the heat of the sun in spring and summer to keep us warm.
 And when we need food, we just go to the grocery store to buy what we want.
 But ultimately, our warmth and our food do come from nature, and the coming of each new season is a reminder of that.

 Winter is a time of dormancy and hibernation.
 Try leaving the cocoon of your warm bed on a dark, cold morning — every effort you make seems the opposite of what the environment is telling you to do.
 Conversely, try staying in bed on a bright summer morning, when the birds are singing and the earth is fully awake.
 It’s tough to lie in bed when you’re being encouraged to get up and do things.
 Mother Nature sends us very clear messages about each season, and it’s up to us to either embrace them or ignore them.